EddieAbbondanzio/EdsAutoDetailing.com/content/services/premium-full-detail/description.md

 ## Description

 The most comprehensive service we offer.
 An all out interior and exterior detail designed to make your vehicle look and feel like brand new.
+Depending on vehicle condition additional work such as pet hair removal, carpet extraction, sap removal, and more can be included.

 ### Features
 Includes everything from the [interior deep clean](/services/interior-deep-clean), and [exterior refresh](/services/exterior-refresh).